AhmedAlkh/react-portfolio/README.md

 ## To Do List
 - ~~~~~~ GENERAL ~~~~~~~
-- Change home route url to not say /about
 - when option is selected from drop down nav bar, it should return to closed position?

 - ~~~~~~ PORTFOLIO ~~~~~~~
-- Fix all styling on carousel
 - Screenshots are getting blurry when the screen is smaller?

 ## Portfolio must include